-Families can opt to lounge around on any of the ample number of chairs, benches, tables and couches that are spread out across the venue, or select their own picnic spot on the well-manicured lawns.
+Families can opt to lounge around on any of the ample number of chairs, benches, tables and couches that are spread out across the venue.
+They can also select their own picnic spot on the well-manicured lawns.
 It also has a kiddies’ corner with a myriad of different activities to keep the children thoroughly entertained.
 Plus there is a dedicated Playstation lounge for gaming enthusiasts.

-Entertainment is provided by only the finest local musos and DJ’s from Soweto and the event purposefully caters for different music palates through a variety of ambient and vibey sounds that range from lounge and house, to hip-hop.
+Entertainment is provided by only the finest local musos and DJ’s from Soweto.
+The event purposefully caters for different music palates through a variety of vibey sounds that range from lounge and house, to hip-hop.
 The event has also featured top artists such as Reason and Stilo Magolide, as well as an international act by Cappadonna from the highly acclaimed Wu-Tang Clan.

-The Soweto CookOut has an average of three sponsors per event and brands that can benefit from exposure at or participation in the event are consumer-oriented brands, as well as alcohol, beverages and family-oriented and food brands such as Tiger Brands.
+The Soweto CookOut has an average of three sponsors per event.
+Brands that can benefit from exposure at or participation in the event are consumer-oriented brands, as well as alcohol, beverages and family-oriented and food brands such as Tiger Brands.

 Sponsors who they have already worked with to date, include the likes of: